marcohernaiz/JOSUDO/replit.md

   - Added both GET and POST logout routes for complete sign-out functionality
   - Authentication status now properly tracked across the entire application
   - Users can sign in with Google directly from the main interface
+  - Updated button text to "Sign in" and added dark mode styling to match input text box

 ## User Preferences